kayhadrin/google-code-styleguide/README.md

 # Google Code Styleguide

+## Important

+All credit goes to Google for sharing their code style guide.
+I've merely imported their code to git and added an index file to facilitate reading.

+Note that I'll be customising some of it in the future though. @kayhadrin

+## Introduction

-Introduction from the original Google Code Styleguide page: https://code.google.com/p/google-styleguide/
+Introduction from the original Google Code Style Guide page: https://code.google.com/p/google-styleguide/

 > Every major open-source project has its own style guide: a set of conventions (sometimes arbitrary) about how to write code for that project.
 > It is much easier to understand a large codebase when all the code in it is in a consistent style.